FIVE MOST SURPRISING FINDS

 Payday lender density in Black zip codes is significantly higher than in white zip codes — even after controlling for income.
 This is not a market responding to demand.
 This is a predator responding to vulnerability.
 CFPB, 2014; Graves, Professional Geographer, 2003

-Drive through any predominantly Black neighborhood in any American city and count the storefronts.
-Not the boarded-up ones — the open ones.
-Count the check-cashing outlets.
-Count the title loan offices.
-Count the neon signs that say "Cash Advance" or "Payday Loans" or whatever sanitized brand name the extraction industry has chosen this season.
+Drive through any predominantly Black neighborhood in any American city and count the storefronts—not the boarded-up ones but the open ones.
+Count the check-cashing outlets and the title loan offices, along with the neon signs that say “Cash Advance” or “Payday Loans” or whatever sanitized brand name the extraction industry has chosen this season.

 Now drive ten minutes to the nearest predominantly white suburb and try to find one.